dirtyredz/Dirty-Server-Manager/README.md

         ./manager install

-Step 6: After a succesful server installation you can start the server
+Step 6: After a successful server installation you can start the server

         ./manager start